-Whether an organization is facing a potential wage claim or a worker has just filed a claim, mediation can be the best course of action in resolving the matter.
+Whether an organization is facing a potential wage claim or a worker has just filed a claim, mediation can be the best way to resolve the matter.

 When it comes to mediating a wage and hour claim, what is the best way to prepare to ensure a higher likelihood of reaching a resolution that is favorable to both parties?

-- Bring relevant documentation to support or defend claims such as employee handbooks, waiver forms, work schedules, time records and paystubs pertaining to the relevant time periods;
+- Bring relevant documentation to support or defend claims, such as employee handbooks, waiver forms, work schedules, time records, and paystubs pertaining to the relevant periods.

-- Know how to calculate compensation due such as minimum and/or overtime wages, meal and rest wages, liquidated damages, waiting time penalties, other statutory penalties, e.g., dishonored checks (bounced check).;
+- Know how to calculate compensation such as minimum and/or overtime wages, meal and rest wages, liquidated damages, waiting time penalties, and other statutory penalties, e.g., dishonored checks (bounced checks).

 - Prepare your client by discussing what to expect in mediation – How long the mediation may take, the process of negotiating;

-- Do a cost-benefit analysis by asking important questions – How effective will your evidence be in the future?
+- Do a cost-benefit analysis by asking meaningful questions – How adequate will your evidence be in the future?
 What impact will this case have on everyone involved?
 How will litigation or a judgment impact each party?
 What is the financial cost of going to trial?

-- Get plenty of rest the night before; and
+- Get plenty of rest the night before.

 - Be prepared to negotiate with a positive attitude.